Coding Quests

 state_machine.transition_to($"../IdleState")

-Coyote time is a tiny window (0.1 seconds) after walking off an edge where the player can still jump.
-It's imperceptible consciously but makes platforming feel dramatically more responsive.
-Every good 3D platformer uses it.
+Coyote time is a tiny window (0.1 seconds here) after walking off an edge where a jump still counts.
+Nobody consciously notices it.
+Everybody feels it.
+Every 3D platformer you remember as "tight" is doing this.

 Animation Blending With AnimationTree